-They can beat most other snakes in the area when it comes to size.
+Bull snakes beat most other snakes in North America when it comes to size.
 Only the long indigo snake and some thick rattlesnakes might compare.

 You can recognize a bull snake by its yellow body covered in dark splotches.
 Toward the tail, these splotches turn into bands.